sanskrit/raw_etexts_english/blogs/manasataramgini/2018-01-22_mongolica-knowledge-preservation-and-generationbulad-aqa-and-the-like.md

 +++
-title = "Mongolica: Knowledge preservation and generation, Bolad Aqa and thexa0like"
+title = "Mongolica: Knowledge preservation and generation, Bolad Aqa and the like"

 +++
 We had earlier written [an